Afghan interpreters' scheme 'utter failure'

 "The eligibility criteria for the resettlement scheme was arbitrary and narrow and the intimidation scheme has only served to give false hope to those who fear for their safety."

-The Ministry of Defence said it would take note of the criticism but pointed out that the UK was the only country with a permanent team in Kabul to assess cases of intimidation.
+The Ministry of Defence said it would take note of the criticism.

 "Our intimidation policy is designed to ensure that former Afghan local staff are safe to live their lives in the country and we provide tailored security advice and support to individuals," a spokesman said.